vtennero/libft/README.md

 # libft

-The goal of the project is to build a library with a selection of ~60 functions (some of them inspired by the libc).
+The goal of the project is to build a library with ~80 functions (some of them inspired by the libc).

 ## Installing